sirupsen/posix-mqueue/README.md

    single queue.
 Defaults to 10.
 You should increase that number. `#send` will eventually block if the queue is full. `#timedsend` will throw `QueueFull`.
 2. `/proc/sys/fs/mqueue/msgsize_max`.
 Maximum size of a single message.
-Defaults to 8192 bytes. `posix-mqueue` allows up to 4096 bytes.
-Overwrite this by passing `{maxmsg: 8192}` as the second argument when initializing.
+Defaults to 8192 bytes. `posix-mqueue` defaults to 4096 bytes.
+Overwrite this by passing `{msgsize: 8192}` as the second argument when initializing.
 3. `/proc/sys/fs/mqueue/queues_max`.
 Maximum number of queues on the system.
    Defaults to 256.